2013 Washington Redskins season: Conference

+↑ Chicago defeated Dallas head-to-head (Week 14, 45–28).; ↑ The NY Giants and Detroit finished with a better conference record than St. Louis.; ↑ The NY Giants defeated Detroit head-to-head (Week 16, 23–20 (OT)).; ↑ Detroit finished with a better conference record than St. Louis.; ↑ Atlanta finished with a better conference record than Tampa Bay.; ↑ When breaking ties for three or more teams under the NFL's rules, they are first broken within divisions, then comparing only the highest-ranked remaining team from each division.;

 Honors

 Four Redskins were selected to be on the NFL Network's list of the Top 100 Players of 2013.
 Robert Griffin III is ranked at #15, Alfred Morris at #64, London Fletcher at #86, and Trent Williams at #99.

 Trent Williams, Brian Orakpo and Alfred Morris were selected to the 2014 Pro Bowl.
 Orakpo was selected to replace 49ers outside linebacker Ahmad Brooks.